jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 In the first snippet, you are exporting a binding to the function expression value at that moment, *not* to the identifier `foo`.
 In other words, `export default ..` takes an expression.
 If later inside your module you assign `foo` to a different value, the module import still reveals the function originally exported, not the new value.

+//TODO Kyle: "If you later assign `foo` to a different value inside your module , the module..."?

 By the way, the first snippet could also have been written as:

 ```js